karolisr/botany-2025-shell/alexas_section.md

 (etc...)
 ```
 We can list files from inside each of these folders, too.
-Try:
+Try one of the files you see:
 ```bash
 ls Desktop
 ```
-To access a folder inside a folder, you can use a `/`.
+To access a folder inside a folder, you can use  `/`.
-Pick a folder of your choice, or from another place if your desktop is folder-less.
+From what you see above, show the file listing of a folder of your choice, or from another place if your desktop is folder-less.
 ```bash
 ls Desktop/sra
 ```